Become an ACS Career Consultant

 Expectations for Consultants are as follows:

 - Attend a minimum of one in-person meeting as a Career Consultant per year

 - Be available a minimum of 2 hours per month for personal career consultations

-- Remain current on trends in chemical employment and the workforce.
-If possible, participate in ACS and other career consultant training opportunities when made available.
+- Remain current on trends in the chemical employment workforce.

-- Roles and responsibilities are subject to change as the needs of the members and the profession change.
+- Roles and responsibilities are subject to change as the needs of our members, and the profession, evolve

-The following professional and personal skills have been found essential for effective Career Consultants: Each applicant should:
+The following professional and personal skills have been found essential for effective Career Consultants: Each applicant should have: